PyAntony/Clustering-Analysis/README.md

 - How to select the number of clusters: the elbow method.
 - Testing cluster quality using Silhouette Analysis.

-In addition there is a full application of the algorithm on a Walmart dataset provided by Kaggle.
+In addition there is a full implementation of the algorithm on a Walmart dataset provided by Kaggle.
 It is a walk-trough of a proper machine learning exercise including data preparation, data exploration, algorithm implementation and analysis.
 You can find this walk-trough in the **walmart.ipynb** notebook.
 Additional notebooks used can be found in the *Notebooks* folder.

 ## Extracts